COVID-19 Resource Center

 Can my child be vaccinated?

-The FDA recently authorized the Pfizer vaccine for use in children ages 5–11, to be administered in a 2-dose series of shots with a 21-day interval between doses.
+The Pfizer vaccine has been authorized by the FDA for use in children ages 5–11, to be administered in a 2-dose series of shots with a 21-day interval between doses.
 The Pfizer vaccine was authorized for use in patients ages 12–15 earlier this year and is now approved for use in individuals 16+.
 Click here for the CDC’s guide to finding a vaccine near you.

 Other vaccine manufacturers, such as Moderna and Johnson & Johnson, are still conducting clinical trials to ensure vaccine safety and efficacy in children ages 17 and under.
 These trials have been expanded to ensure the detection of safety signals in children under 12.